Tuesday, March 28, 2017

 • All recruiters utilize a database to keep track of candidates, consultants, activity and so-forth.
 Anytime you update your phone number or email, it is best to notify the recruiters you work with.
 With this being said - most data bases will allow Recruiters to search for someone via email or phone - but providing your name in your communications will net you a much faster response.

 • Message Alerts - we all get message alerts on our phone.
-Personally I receive text messages, Skype messages, LinkedIn, Pinterest messages, Snap Chat Messages, Facebook messages, email messages from both personal and business accounts and phone calls.
+Personally I receive text messages, TEAMS messages, LinkedIn, Pinterest messages, Tweets, Facebook messages, email messages from both personal and business accounts and phone calls.
 To cut down on the noise & insanity I've turned off every alert except for email and text.
 Typically the best method to reach your recruiter will be phone or email, followed by text and LinkedIn and so on.

 • Which brings us back to - Ask...
 Each recruiter will have their preferred method of communication and they'll be happy to let you know the best way to reach them and at what times, just remember to include your name when you reach out :)